-One of the findings from the Younger Farmers on their Wellbeing survey carried out last year was that 30% of women and 20% of men said not enough time for themselves was one of the main challenges to their wellbeing.
+Thanks for sharing how you find ‘me time’ Chanelle.
+One of the findings from the Farming women on their wellbeing survey carried out last year was that 32% of women said that not enough time for themselves was one of the main challenges to their wellbeing.

-To help create awareness of how important it is to make time to invest in yourself, Farmstrong is asking farmers, farm workers and their families to #metime and share what they do and why as a way of encouraging others to find time for themselves.
+To help create awareness of how important it is to make time to invest in yourself, Farmstrong is asking farming mums to #metime and share what they do and why as a way of encouraging others to find time for themselves.